 Conditional Extensions of an Existing Verification for On-road Applications.
-If an applicant has an ARB verified diesel emission control strategy and wishes to extend the verification to include new on-road emission control groups, the applicant may apply to receive a conditional extension.
+If an applicant has a CARB verified diesel emission control strategy and wishes to extend the verification to include new on-road emission control groups, the applicant may apply to receive a conditional extension.
 If the Executive Officer determines that the diesel emission control strategy is technologically sound and appropriate for the intended application, the applicant may be granted a conditional extension for up to one year.
 Upon receiving a conditional extension, the applicant may sell the diesel emission control strategy as a verified product for the duration of the conditional extension period.
 To obtain full verification, the applicant must complete the requirements set forth by the Executive Officer according to the requirements of the regulation.
 In granting a conditional extension, the Executive Officer may consider all relevant information including, but not limited to, the following: the design of the diesel emission control strategy, original test data, other relevant test data, the duty cycle of the prospective emission control group, and field experience.
 For the time period it is effective, a conditional extension is equivalent to a verification for the purposes of satisfying the in-use compliance requirements.
 Diesel emission control strategies that are conditionally verified for off-road and stationary applications are not eligible for conditional extensions (See section 2704(l)).

 * * * * *

 Emission Control Strategies Approved under Other Verification Programs.
-Any applicant with a diesel emission control strategy that is verified under another diesel emission control verification program that wishes to receive ARB verification must submit an application that contains the information requested in part (d) above.
+Any applicant with a diesel emission control strategy that is verified under another diesel emission control verification program that wishes to receive CARB verification must submit an application that contains the information requested in part (d) above.
 Pre-existing data and information submitted in support of verification approval from other programs may be submitted, but the applicant must meet requirements that are unique to this Procedure including, but not limited to, a system label compliant with section 2706(j), a California owner's manual compliant with section 2706(l), a warranty compliant with section 2707, in-use compliance requirements per section 2709, and multimedia evaluation if applicable.
-The Executive Officer may evaluate all information submitted including additional information required by this Procedure to determine if a diesel emission control strategy merits ARB verification.
+The Executive Officer may evaluate all information submitted including additional information required by this Procedure to determine if a diesel emission control strategy merits CARB verification.

 * * * * *